 How technology is changing bicycles

-In the last 20 years huge changes have taken place in cycle development.
-Most components and have come under the scrutiny of R and D. Computer aided design and 3D printing has allowed technology to expand further and make bikes faster and easier to ride.
+In the last 20 years, huge changes have taken place in cycle development.
+Most components have come under the scrutiny of R and D. Computer-aided design and 3D printing has allowed technology to expand further and make bikes faster and easier to ride.
 Frame materials are developing as you read this and electronics have crept into transmission and propulsion.

 Because information can be spread so quickly with the internet, international standards no longer have to be followed.

 Cycle mechanic course as a part of apprenticeship

 Cycle maintenance is like any other trade and I think that it needs to be taught in an apprenticeship program.
 This way the trainee can have enough time to learn skills and gain experience alongside a seasoned professional before going onto a course and further elevating their expertise.
 Only then will the course offers its full potential.